clementvermylen/rareplantslab/README.md

 3. Start a local server by typing
     > npm start

+4. Start a local database by typing
+    > npx json-server -p 3500 -w database/plant.json

-4. Connect to localhost:3000 on your browser
+5. Connect to localhost:3000 on your browser